Ever wonder why some welders prefer MIG welding with 100% CO2 shielding gas instead of using a blend of argon and CO2 that’s designed for MIG?

 Why is MIG welding with 100% CO2 gas popular?

 Yes, the low cost of operation is the leading reason for MIG welding with straight CO2, also called C100.
 But how big is the difference when compared to a 75% Argon/25% CO2 blend?
-Also known as C25, it’s considered the best all-around gas blend for MIG welding on mild steels.
+Also known as C25, it’s considered the best all-around gas blend for MIG welding on mild steel.

 Here’s a chart comparing two popular sizes side-by-side.
 Keep in mind that C25 gas is sold by the cubic foot (cf), and you’ll buy pure CO2 by the pound.
 Mostly liquid while under pressure, each pound yields 8.741 cf of gas.